bryceeppler/day-trading/README.md

 # day-trading

-Each microservice runs an express API in a nodejs container, and is accompanied by it's own mongo db instance.
+Each microservice runs an express API in a nodejs container.
+All services connect to the same shared mongodb instance for now.

 The frontend is contained in the `react` container, which runs nginx to serve the React app.